 In 2011 Harper Library became a member of the Texas State Library System allowing our patrons to have access to Inter Library Loans and the TexShare databases for research.
 Now our patrons can also download digital media (eBooks and audio-books) through our Overdrive account.

 Summer Reading Programs have been held each July for children since 2005.
 We also have "Books on Wheels", a program where we will deliver books to persons unable to drive.
 Special programs are held throughout the year for our patrons.
-Our Adult Literacy Program provides English as a Second Language, GED tutoring, Pathway to Citizenship, Spanish classes, and basic literacy tutoring free to our area residents.
+Our Adult Literacy Program provided English as a Second Language, GED tutoring, Pathway to Citizenship, Spanish classes, and basic literacy tutoring free to our area residents.
+This program is on hold due to lack of students.

 All of these accomplishments have kept our Library volunteers very busy!
-Yes, everyone at the library and resale shop is a volunteer and thousands of hours have been spent making the Harper Library and Resale Shop a vibrant and important part of the Harper area.
+Yes, everyone at the library and resale shop are volunteers except for our new director hired in January 2017.
+Thousands of hours have been spent making the Harper Library and Resale Shop a vibrant and important part of the Harper area.
 The volunteers are very proud of their accomplishment and invite all in the area to come and enjoy all the library services and to shop our wonderful resale shop.